vichannnnn/full-stack-url-shortener/README.md

 Please make sure that you have Docker installed.

 Please also make sure that this application is only hosted locally, as the short link generated on the website can only be copy pasted with `localhost`.

+Please note that the set-up instruction is also specifically tailored for **MacOS**.

 ## Installation

 First, clone this repository: